JanStolc5/JSON-Article/README.md

 * [Setup](#setup)

 ## General info
-<p>I am finished my second portfolio project which show us how we can use JS Fetch Api.
-JS methods used in this project are GET, PUT and DELETE.
+<p>I finished my second portfolio project which show us how we can use JS Fetch Api.
+JS methods used in this project are GET, POST, PUT and DELETE.
 It is a simple application which allow us adding articles to database JSON and manage it.</p>

 ## Features
 * Adding an article